gentslava/3x-ui_traefik/README.md

    ```

 3. **Configuration**:
-   - Customize the `.env` file with your preferred environment variables such as domain, subdomain and email for acme challenge.
+   - Customize the `.env` file with your preferred environment variables such as domain, subdomain postfix (differnt countries code for example), email for acme challenge.
 Use `.env.dist` for template.
    - Modify the `docker-compose.yml` file if necessary to adjust volumes, ports, or other configurations.

 4. **Deploy Services**: